-- 2.1 The Committee will carry out the Study and will consist of three members appointed by the Minister of Environment and Climate Change (the Minister). - 2.2 The identification and evaluation process for the Committee members will be coordinated by the Impact

-Assessment Agency of Canada (the Agency) and will include seeking nominations from Indigenous communities.
+- 2.1 The Committee will carry out the Study and will consist of three members appointed by the Minister of Environment and Climate Change (the Minister). - 2.2 The identification and evaluation process for the Committee members is coordinated by the Impact Assessment Agency of Canada (the Agency) and includes seeking nominations from Indigenous communities as well as accepting nominations from the public.